 George Garcia, PhD

-A long-standing research interest of the Garcia lab has been the biosynthesis and physiological roles of modified bases in RNA.
-More recently we have shifted our focus to antibiotic discovery in two areas.
-Tuberculosis is a global human health problem of staggering proportions, causing nearly 1.4 million deaths in 2011.
+Our current research interests are in the area of antibiotic discovery for "neglected" diseases.
+Tuberculosis is a global human health problem of staggering proportions, causing 1.8 million deaths in 2016.
 Current TB drugs require up to nine months of treatment and poor compliance promotes the emergence of drug-resistant strains.
-We are using a structure-based approach to discover improved RNAP inhibitors in collaboration with the Showalter lab here at U-M and the Murakami lab at Penn State.
+We are using both structure-based and high-throughput screening approaches to discover improved RNAP inhibitors in collaboration with the VMCC here at U-M, the Franzblau lab at UIC and the Murakami lab at Penn State.
 Shigella flexneri is a human enteropathogen that infects ca. 165 million people and claims more than 1 million lives per year worldwide.
 Targeting Shigella virulence pathways is attractive because such drugs would be expected to exhibit less emergence of drug resistance and have no effect on normal colonic microbiota.
-We have successfully conducted high-throughput screens of ~142,000 compounds and ~20,000 natural product extracts against VirF, which initiates expression of the key Shigella virulence genes.
-We are characterizing the hits which block VirF activity in collaboration with the Sherman lab here at U-M and the Maurelli lab at USUHS in Maryland.
+We are using high-throughput screening to find molecules that block Shigella virulence without bacteriacidal activity.
+Our current focus is the transcription factor VirF, which initiates expression of the key Shigella virulence genes.

 Developing novel antibiotics targeting eubacterial and mycobacterial (for tuberculosis) RNA polymerase, in collaboration with the Showalter lab